Jospaul/jmeter-ai/README.md

 - Use `@wrap` command to intelligently group HTTP samplers under Transaction Controllers for better organization and reporting
 - Use right click context menu to refactor code, format code, and add functions in JSR223 script editor
 - Customize AI behavior through configuration properties
-- Switch between Claude and OpenAI models based on your preference or specific needs
+- Switch between AWS Bedrock Claude and OpenAI models based on your preference or specific needs

 ## 📥 Installation